-The greenhouse at the RBG Centre boasts a fragrant year-round bulb room and a collection of weird-shaped cactus plants and succulents.
+There's also a large greenhouse at the RBG Centre.
+It boasts a fragrant year-round bulb room and a collection of weird-shaped cactus plants and succulents.

 If you have a bent for the bizarre, check out the extraterrestrial appearance of the plants at the orchid show hosted here every winter.

-Restaurants include a tea room in the Rock Garden (lovely during the summer), a tea room in the Rose Garden, and a small coffee shop inside.
+Restaurants include a tea room in the Rock Garden (lovely during the summer), a tea room in the Rose Garden, and a small coffee shop inside the main building.
 Call ahead for exact dates and hours of operation or check the web site (below).
 The book/giftshop in the main visitor centre has a good selection of books dealing with nature and local history.

 The garden hosts concerts (jazz and classical during the summer), art shows and public lectures.
 Annual festivals celebrate different types of plants such as The Lilac Festival.